bahmutov/code-snippets/README.md

 * [github-pull-request-template.js](github-pull-request-template.js) - better GitHub pull request
 text, based on the blog post [Enforce standards while submitting a pull request](http://krasimirtsonev.com/blog/article/enforce-standards-while-submitting-a-pull-request) by [Krasimir Tsonev](https://github.com/krasimir).
+* [remove-all-but.js](remove-all-but.js) - removes all elements in the page, except the ones in the trees with specified selectors.
+Can be used to quickly clean up the page and leave just the essentials.

 All snippets, including mine are distributed under MIT license.